1102-Partovi-Kiana/BlazeGuard-ML-Project/README.md

 # BlazeGuard: Our Fire Prediction Machine Learning Model

 ## Overview
-Models for early detection and prediction of forest fires are crucial in today's world. our model identifies patterns and factors which contribute to wildfire spread and ignition.
+Models for early detection and prediction of forest fires are crucial in today's world.
+Our model identifies patterns and factors which contribute to wildfire spread and ignition.

 ## Contributions
 This project was developed by Kiana Partovi, Jairo Cadena-Mendez, Tyler Authement, and Matthew Patterson.